 If you accept payments in cash, you may need a petty cash to make change on money tendered by your customers.

-You can complete these cash in and cash out movements in the first part of the Till tab.
+You can complete these cash movements in the first part of the Till tab.

 At the end of the day or after a period of time, you can tally you petty cash to check your cash in till, in the second part of the Till tab.

-Fulfill the chart with all money counted in your till, then submit (Calculate button).
-Hiboutik will automatically check if your petty cash is balanced by taking into account your initial cash float, deposits, withdrawals and cash payments, till the last check of your petty cash.
+Fulfill the chart with all money counted in your till, then Calculate.
+Hiboutik will automatically check your counted cash against the expected cash in your cash drawer.

-– negative differences (physical count is less than expected count): a sale paid with another payment type than cash has been closed with the cash payment method, theft in your drawer, negative difference when you make change, tips withdrawn from the till but paid with another payment type than cash…
+– negative difference (physical count is less than expected count): a sale paid with another payment type than cash has been closed with the cash payment method, theft in your drawer, negative difference when you make change, tips removed from the till but paid with another payment type than cash…

 2/ An example

-When you open your store, add an initial cash float of 150 and submit.
+When you open your store, add an opening cash float of 150 and submit.

-Cash counted is equal to the cash expected in the till.
-We proceed to a withdrawal for a bank deposit to avoid keeping too much money in the till.
+Cash counted is the same as the cash expected in the till.
+We can then remove cash for a bank drop to avoid keeping too much money in the till.

 Cash movements are resumed in the last part of the Till tab.

-The final petty cash is displayed at the top of the Till tab.
-It is the amount of money remaining in your till and it will be the initial cash float for the next business day.
+The closing petty cash is displayed at the top of the Till tab.
+It is the amount of money remaining in your till and it will be the opening cash float for the next business day.

-If you have some differences when you check your till, you can proceed to a deposit or a withdrawal to balance your cash account.
-We advise you to add a note to provide further detail about these discrepancies.
+If you find some differences, we advise you to add a note to provide further detail about these discrepancies.